 This is a compilation of teaching on the subject of healing the body, taken from two sessions in Keys to the Ultimate Freedom (1993), and some unidentified sessions posted to Youtube.
-A wide range of subjects are discussed, but on the subject of healing Lester identifies the following four approaches:
+A wide range of subjects are discussed, but on the subject of healing Lester identifies three levels:

 1. Welcome the pain (Releasing)